70 min / 2019

 - Best feature documentary nomination at Moscow International Film Festival in 2019

-- Premiered at Moscow International Film Festival in 2019
+- Moscow International Film Festival, 2019 (World Premiere)

 - IFP Film Week 2017